projectatomic/dockerfile_lint/README.md

 #dockerfile-lint

 A rule based 'linter' for [Dockerfiles](https://docs.docker.com/reference/builder/).
 The linter rules can be used  to check file syntax as well as arbitrary semantic and best practice attributes determined by the rule file writer.
+The linter can also be used to check LABEL rules against docker images.
 #Quickstart

 1. Change to directory where you have a Dockerfile